What`s new in breast cancer research and treatment?

 Scintimammography (molecular breast imaging)

-Bevacizumab (Avastin) is an example of anti-angiogenesis drug.
-Although bevacizumab turned out to not be very helpful in the treatment of advanced breast cancer, this approach still may prove useful in breast cancer treatment.
+Anti-angiogenesis drugs: For cancers to grow, blood vessels must develop to nourish the cancer cells.
+This process is called angiogenesis.
+Looking at angiogenesis in breast cancer samples might help predict prognosis.
+Although one drug that blocks angiogenesis, known as bevacizumab (Avastin), turned out to not be very helpful in treating advanced breast cancer, this approach still may prove useful in breast cancer treatment.
 Several other anti-angiogenesis drugs are being tested in clinical trials.

-Other potential targets for new breast cancer drugs have been identified in recent years.
+Other targeted drugs: Other potential targets for new breast cancer drugs have been identified in recent years.
 Drugs based on these targets are now being studied, but most are still in the early stages of clinical trials.

-Last Medical Review: 09/25/2014
+Last Medical Review: 06/01/2016

-Last Revised: 02/26/2015
+Last Revised: 08/18/2016